thunderbird2009/book_rmn/ch2_ad_serving_architecture.md

 This chapter introduces the architecture of a production-grade RMN ad serving path.
 We examine the core subsystems—Ad Index, Budget & Pacing, Retrieval, Scoring, Auction, and Creative Assembly—that work in concert to deliver ads at scale.
 We walk through the end-to-end request flow from a shopper's page load to ad impression, highlighting the time budgets, decision points, and data flows that govern the system.
 We then examine each component's responsibilities and how they interact to enable sub-100ms response times at tens of thousands of queries per second.

-This chapter maintains a high-level architectural view, establishing the conceptual framework and system boundaries.
-Subsequent chapters dive deep into each subsystem: Chapter 3 details auction mechanisms and quality scoring, Chapter 4 explores retrieval with embedding-based models, Chapter 5 examines multi-tower ranking architectures, and later chapters cover budget control algorithms and creative optimization strategies.
-Our goal here is to build a mental model of the complete system—what happens, in what order, and why—before we examine the internals of each component.

 By the end of this chapter, you will understand the architectural blueprint that underlies modern RMN ad serving, the latency and scale requirements that shape design decisions, and how the pieces fit together to create a real-time decisioning engine that handles billions of requests per day.